ETS-ReactNative5/deeper/README_SOFTWARE.md

 # deeper

-> This ReadMe details code documentation (the software report or README_SOFTWARE.md).
+> This ReadMe details code documentation (the software report).

 ---